eliot-akira/riotify-fn/README.md

 It takes an optional argument of a *function* or *object* to extend the tag.

-Given a *function*, it is run when the tag is instantiated.
-It comes after the init script in the tag file, if any. `this` is the tag instance.
+Given a *function*, it is run when the tag is instantiated, with `this` being the tag instance.
+If the tag file has an init script, it will be run first.

 ```javascript
 makeButton(function() {